Generating numbers of rings graded by amenable and supramenable groups: Introduction

-We prove Proposition A by employing paradoxical decompositions of subsets of groups as well as Rosenblatt's \cite{Rosenblatt1} generalization of E. F\o lner's {\cite{Folner} condition characterizing amenability (see \S 2.4).
-In addition to providing the foundation for Theorems~A~and~B, Proposition~A gives rise to characterizations of both amenability and supramenability in terms of translation rings: (1) a group $G$ is amenable if and only if, for every UGN-ring $R$, the ring $T(G,R)$ has UGN; (2) a group $G$ is supramenable if and only if, for every nonempty set $X\subseteq G$ and UGN-ring $R$, the ring $T_G(X,R)$ has UGN.
+The implication (ii)$\implies$(i) in Theorem D for the case $X=G$ and $G$ finitely generated was already shown by G. Elek \cite[\S 2]{Elek}.
+Our reasoning for that direction is an extension of his and relies on paradoxical decompositions of subsets of groups.
+We prove the converse with an argument similar to that employed for Theorem~A, invoking Rosenblatt's generalization of F\o lner's condition.
+Theorem~D has the benefit of furnishing characterizations of both amenability and supramenability in terms of translation rings: a group $G$ is amenable if and only if, for every UGN-ring $R$, the ring $T(G,R)$ has UGN (Corollary 3.5); a group $G$ is supramenable if and only if, for every nonempty set $X\subseteq G$ and UGN-ring $R$, the ring $T_G(X,R)$ has UGN (Corollary 3.6).

-We also investigate rings that fail to have UGN; such rings are said to have {\it bounded generating number} (\emph{BGN}).
+In the final section of the paper, we investigate rings that fail to have UGN; such rings are said to have {\it bounded generating number} (\emph{BGN}).
 If a ring $R$ has BGN, then the smallest integer $n>0$ for which there is an $R$-module epimorphism $R^n\to R^{n+1}$ is called the {\it generating number} of $R$, denoted ${\rm gn}(R)$.
-The generating number of a BGN-ring can also be characterized as the smallest integer $n>0$ such that every finitely generated $R$-module can be generated by $n$ elements (see Proposition 2.4((i)$\Longleftrightarrow$(iv)) below).
+The generating number of a BGN-ring can also be characterized as the smallest integer $n>0$ such that every finitely generated $R$-module can be generated by $n$ elements (see Proposition~2.4((i)$\Longleftrightarrow$(iv)) below).
 If $R$ has UGN, then we define ${\rm gn}(R):=\aleph_0$.
 Thus, for an arbitrary ring $R$, the generating number of $R$ is the smallest cardinal number $c$ such that every finitely generated $R$-module can be generated by a subset of cardinality~$c$.

 As far as the authors are aware, the notion of the generating number of a ring has never been studied explicitly before.
 In the finite case, it is analogous to the concept of the type of a non-IBN-ring (see \cite{Leavitt}), and many of the same techniques that have been used to investigate types can be applied to the study of finite generating numbers.
-This is particularly true of the arguments adduced in \cite{Abrams} and \cite{Loc}; indeed, our results on finite generating numbers are proved using methods from those two papers.
+This is particularly true of the arguments adduced in \cite{Abrams} and \cite{Loc}; indeed, some of our results on finite generating numbers are proved using methods from those two papers.